 In the earlier days, people used to have bulky ceiling fans that consume the power of about 150 watts.
 However, with modern technology, the brands have upgraded their models in recent times.

-Some brands have also developed energy-saving technologies that they use in their high-end models.
-This special type of ceiling fan consumes 20 to 35 watts of energy on average.
+Most ceiling fans in the market consumes 70 to 75 watts of electricity approximately.
+However, some brands have also developed energy-saving technologies like BLDC that they use in their high-end models.
+The BLDC ceiling fan consumes 20 to 35 watts of energy on average.

 Using this type of ceiling fan can be very helpful to minimize the electricity cost.
 Companies like Usha, Superfan, and Orient Electric have some good models based on this energy-saver technology.

 Table Fan Vs Ceiling Fan Electricity Consumption

 From the above data, we can clearly see that the general type of table fan uses less power than a ceiling fan.

 However, the ceiling fans with high-end energy-saving technology uses much less power than the table fans.
 When the electricity bill is more important, you should definitely give it a try to any of these three fans.
 All of these products are very popular and have enormous positive feedbacks.

 In the graph, you can see the common ceiling fans denoted by the red line, have the highest range of wattage.
 On the other hand, the energy-efficient ceiling fans (Green line) draw the lowest power possible.
 Table Fans (Yellow line) are in the mid-range of the graph.
 So, for the same output, the general type of ceiling fan consumes more energy than a table fan.

 To get in-depth knowledge about the power consumption of fans, you should also check out the following calculation guide.
 We have an online calculator to estimate electricity consumption.

 Fan power Consumption Calculation